NTICompass/Demonoid-RSS-Torrents/README.md

 ## Pre-Setup ##

 First things first, you must have a demonoid account for this to work.
-Your server will need to have PHP5, cURL, SimpleXML, and DOMDocument to use this script.
+Your server will need to have PHP >= 5.2.1, cURL, and DOMDocument to use this script.

 ## Setup ##